Home

 So, where do you start?

-First, we took the largest sheet of poster card we could buy.
+First, we took the largest sheet of poster cardstock we could buy.
 BIG is always best with small children.
 Wallpaper lining paper would be great.

 As you can see, we've painted the waves on the card and then got messy sticking our fingers in paint to make white fingerprint 'wave crests.'